Lwsy123/spatial-temporal-attack/README.md

 In the "real-world" folder, there are six 2-tab datasets.
 They are collected  in the real-world.
 The names of ".npy" files are based on their tab-opening time gaps, ranging from 0s to 60s.
 Moreover, we also provide a cross-protocol dataset, called "firefox.npy".
 This dataset is collected from the HTTPs protocol and consists of the same websites as the Tor dataset.

-The real-world dataset is collected from 15 hosts located on different regions.
+The real-world dataset is collected from 15 hosts located in different regions.
 We totally collect more than 110,000 traces in one month and finally retain 90,000 valid traces (without Cloudflare banner and timeouts).
-Moreover, to select the valid traces, we train a Resnet-based website filter, filtering the invalid trace base on screenshots of webistes.
+Moreover, to select the valid traces, we train a Resnet-based website filter, filtering the invalid trace base on screenshots of websites.

 ## Model
 The "maincode" directory contains the prototype of our model.